The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 Garmin has gotten all day activity tracking down to a science over the last few years.
 What was previously Fitbit’s domain is now easily Garmin’s.
 I say so because the stats display on the watch has now changed to reflect daily and weekly records at a glance.

-It is clear that Garmin understands they needed to do more to present the stats in a better manner and they did.
-At its current state, it’s not the best it could possibly be but as a wearable user for years, I think I qualify to state that the minor improvements are more aesthetically pleasing and very much appreciated.
+It is clear that Garmin understands they needed to do more to present the stats in a more informative manner and they delivered.
+I think I qualify to state that the minor improvements are more aesthetically pleasing and very much appreciated.

 The improved optical HR sensor now comes equipped with new SPO2 sensor which measure oxygen saturation level percentage in the body via Pulse Oximetry or Pulse Ox.
 According to Garmin, this value should in general be 95% or higher in most settings but can be influenced by altitude, activity, and an individual’s health.